supposedly/joffrey/README.md

 depend on argparse underneath (which I'm trying my best to get away from), so I'd say we're good.

 Kizbra, by the way, is still an experiment.
-If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/eltrhn/01224262b816df21b601ab0784d5f999) of alternatives to check out!
+If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/supposedly/01224262b816df21b601ab0784d5f999) of alternatives to check out!

 ## The name
 Kizbra, or كزبرة, is the Lebanese Arabic name of Chinese parsley. **Pars**ley for parsing.
-(You may know the herb as coriander or cilantro instead.
-The Arabic name of 'actual' parsely, بقدونس, isn't so catchy when transliterated into English.)
+(You may know the herb as coriander or cilantro instead, and the Arabic name of 'actual' parsely sadly isn't so catchy when transliterated into English.)

 This project's original name was `ergo`, but the *only* reason it had this name was that it hadn't yet been taken on